How bad can it get?

-If these statistics aren’t already alarming for the state of freshwater ecosystems, growing exploitation of the Earth’s water resources is inevitable: if unchecked by disaster, human populations look set to expand by around 80 million per year for the next 30-40 years at rates that are largest in Asia and fastest in Africa.
+These statistics on the state of freshwater ecosystems are alarming and should be considered alongside the inevitable growth in the exploitation of Earth’s water resources.
+If unchecked by disaster, human populations look set to expand by around 80 million per year for the next 30-40 years at rates that are largest in Asia and fastest in Africa.

 Without rapid growth in water resource infrastructure to support

 - abstraction (water extraction from rivers, groundwater etc.)